-We have audited the financial statements of the Indianapolis Symphony Orchestra Foundation, Inc. (the ISO Foundation), which comprise the statement of financial position as of August 31, 2022, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of the Indianapolis Symphony Orchestra Foundation, Inc. (the ISO Foundation), which comprise the statements of financial position as of August 31, 2025 and 2024, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the ISO Foundation as of August 31, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the ISO Foundation as of August 31, 2025 and 2024, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.